eneerge/mIRC-Scripting-Language-for-Sublime-Text/README.md

 10. string
 11. variable.parameter

 Please see the provided theme to see all implemented features.
-If you prefer to use another theme, file an issue and I'll see if I can modify the theme to work.
-Additionally, you can use the following to modify it yourself or create a new one: https://tmtheme-editor.herokuapp.com/#!/editor/theme/Monokai
+If your theme doesn't work, let me know by filing an issue.

 ![Alt text](screenshots/screen1.png)